 Historical Society special events (see our Calendar)

-The Town Manager's office at 50 Billerica Road.
-(The first three books only)
+The Town Manager's office at 50 Billerica Road carries the first three books

 North and West Chelmsford,

 by Fred Merriam.
 A resident of West Chelmsford since 1977, Fred Merriam is passionate about preserving vintage images

 and sharing local history.
 Merriam edited and published the third official Chelmsford town history in 2011 and has